ghostty-org/ghostty/README.md

 - The cursor at the prompt is turned into a bar.
 - The `jump_to_prompt` keybinding can be used to scroll the terminal window forward and back through prompts.
+- Ctrl+triple-click with the cursor in an output region selects the entire output.

 #### Shell Integration Installation and Verification